Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🥾 Moderate/Difficult | Google Maps | Park Website | Cost: free for parking & entrance

 Chikahoki Falls is part of the Norvin Green State Forest.
 These falls lie along hiking trails, so it’s best for those more experienced and willing to hike.
 The amount of water cascading also depends on weather conditions.
-Recent heavy rain and/or melting snow means more rushing water.
+Recent heavy rain and/or melting snow mean more rushing water.

 Visitors love the beauty of the Falls as they’re surrounded by all of nature’s beauty.
+There is a popular swimming hole at the base of the Falls as well – even more of an incentive to take the adventurous hike!

 Worthington State Forest Waterfalls (a.k.a.
 Laurel Falls)